Christopher Morel Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.62 team ERA that ranks 25th among all MLB pitching staffs.
+- The Reds have a 4.77 team ERA that ranks 26th across all MLB pitching staffs.

-- Reds pitchers combine to give up the fifth-most home runs in baseball (141 total, 1.3 per game).
+- The Reds surrender the fifth-most home runs in baseball (148 total, 1.4 per game).

-- Lively gets the start for the Reds, his 12th of the season.
-He is 4-6 with a 3.76 ERA and 62 strikeouts through 67 2/3 innings pitched.
+- Williamson (3-2) gets the starting nod for the Reds in his 14th start of the season.
+He's put together a 4.34 ERA in 64 1/3 innings pitched, with 48 strikeouts.

-- In his last outing on Wednesday against the Milwaukee Brewers, the righty threw 6 2/3 innings, allowing two earned runs while surrendering eight hits.
+- His most recent time out was on Saturday against the Los Angeles Dodgers, when the left-hander threw 5 2/3 innings, surrendering two earned runs while allowing eight hits.

-- The 31-year-old has a 3.76 ERA and 8.3 strikeouts per nine innings across 13 games this season, while allowing a batting average of .245 to opposing hitters.
+- The 25-year-old has an ERA of 4.34, with 6.7 strikeouts per nine innings, in 13 games this season.
+Opponents have a .247 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.